derricw/asciisciit/README.md

 Ever wanted to convert gifs to text and then back into gifs again?

-Ever wanted to convert movies to text and watch them in your terminal?

 Ever wanted to stream your webcam into your terminal as text?

 Me neither.